-FY 2009 Traffic Records Projects
+FY 2010 Traffic Records Projects

-Office of Highway Safety-Project \$23,000 Safe Highways

-University of Delaware, NCCo CTSP \$5,097

-University of Delaware, Kent and Sussex County CTSP \$3,795
+Office of Highway Safety-Project Safe Highways \$69,710 University of Delaware, NCCo CTSP \$5,243 University of Delaware, Kent and Sussex County CTSP \$4,543 Total 402 fur nds \$79,496

-University of Delaware, Highway Safety Project \$1,299

-Total \$33,191

-402 funds

-For FY 2009 Traffic Records project descriptions, see below:
+For FY 2010 Traffic Records project descriptions, see below:

-Salary costs for the Information System Support Specialist for the Office of Highway Safety.
+• Salary costs for the Information Systems Support Specialist for the Office of Highway Safety, FY2010 attitude and behavior surveys, and a Traffic Records Assessment.

-Support the Click it or Ticket campaign by assisting the Office of Highway Safety with the Annual Observational Seat Belt Use Survey.
+• Support the Click it or Ticket campaign by assisting the Office of Highway Safety with the Annual Observational Seat Belt Use Survey.

-Support the Click it or Ticket campaign by assisting the Office of Highway Safety with the Annual Observational Seat Belt Use Survey.
+• Support the Click it or Ticket campaign by assisting the Office of Highway Safety with the Annual Observational Seat Belt Use Survey.